angular/angular/docs/DEVELOPER.md

 Bazel is used as the primary tool for building and testing Angular.
 Building and testing is incremental with Bazel, and it's possible to only run tests for an individual package instead of for all packages.
 Read more about this in the [BAZEL.md](./BAZEL.md) document.

-You should execute all test suites before submitting a PR to Github.
+You should execute all test suites before submitting a PR to GitHub:
+- `yarn bazel test packages/...`

+**Note**: The first test run will be much slower than future runs.
+This is because future runs will benefit from Bazel's capability to do incremental builds.

-All the tests are executed on our Continuous Integration infrastructure and a PR could only be merged if the code is formatted properly and all tests are passing.
+All the tests are executed on our Continuous Integration infrastructure.
+PRs can only be merged if the code is formatted properly and all tests are passing.

 ## <a name="clang-format"></a> Formatting your source code